Nashville

 Electric School Bus Goal

-Nashville does not have an electric school bus goal.
+Neither the City of Nashville nor the local school district have set an electric school bus goal.

 EV Transit Bus Goal